matrix-org/matrix-spec/meta/documentation_style.rst

 * `{{% added-in v="1.2" %}}` or `{{% changed-in v="1.2" %}}` within Markdown documents.
 * `x-addedInMatrixVersion` and `x-changedInMatrixVersion` within OpenAPI.

-In rare cases, `this=true` can be used on the Markdown syntax to adjust the wording.
-This is most commonly used in room version specifications.

 **Tip**: If you're trying to inline the Markdown version and getting unexpected results, try replacing the `%` symbols with `<` and `>`, changing how Hugo renders the shortcode.